-13.4.
+12.4.
 Administration Fee

-For the services performed under the Administration Agreement by the Administration Agent, it will be entitled to receive out of the assets of the Company an administration fee accrued daily and payable monthly in arrears of up to 0.03% per annum of the Net Asset Value, subject to a minimum fee of €3,250 per Sub-Fund per month.
+For the services performed under the Administration Agreement by the Administration Agent, it will be entitled to receive out of the assets of the Company an administration fee accrued daily and payable monthly in arrears of up to 0.02% per annum of the Net Asset Value, subject to a minimum fee of EUR 1,250 per Sub-Fund per month.
 The Administration Agent will also be entitled to receive other fees as set out in the Administration Agreement.
 Fees of the Administration Agent will be exclusive of value added tax (if any).
 The Administration Agent will also be reimbursed for all reasonable out-of-pocket expenses incurred in the performance of its duties as detailed in the Administration Agreement.

-13.5.
+12.5.
 Depositary Fees

-The depositary fee consists of both a custody and fiduciary service element.
-The custody element relates to the fees charged for the financial instrument asset safekeeping and transactional charges.
-The safekeeping charges are applied as a percentage of the market value of the underlying investments held in custody.
-The transactional charges are based on the number and type of transactions.
-The fees vary from market to market.
-The fiduciary element relates to the oversight obligations conducted by the depositary based upon the relevant legal and regulatory obligations applicable to the Company.
-The fiduciary fee is calculated as a percentage of each Sub-Fund's Net Asset Value.
-The maximum annual fiduciary fee payable will not exceed 0.01% of the Net Asset Value, but a minimum of EUR 20,000 will be charged per annum/per Sub-Fund.
+The Depositary fee consists of both global custody safekeeping fees and depositary oversight fees.
+The global custody element relates to the fees charged for the safekeeping of financial instruments and transactional charges.
+The safekeeping charges are applied as a percentage of the market value of the underlying investment held in custody.
+The transactional charges are based on the number and type of transactions executed with the custodian.
+The Depositary oversight fee relates to the fund oversight obligations conducted by the Depositary in accordance with the UCITS Regulations and as set out under the Depositary Agreement entered into between the Depositary and the Company.
+The Depositary oversight fee is calculated as a percentage of each Sub-Fund's Net Asset Value and may be subject to minimum fees per Sub-Fund, as applicable.
+The maximum Depositary oversight fee payable will not exceed 0.01% of the Net Asset Value.

-13.6.
+12.6.
 Other charges and expenses